 The anxiety class is a 4-week classroom-like course designed to help students develop coping skills for anxiety symptoms.
 Students will increase their knowledge of anxiety, its causes and symptoms and will learn and practice new skills to aid in building self-mastery and confidence.

-Mondays, 3-4 p.m. | Dr. Jason Edwards
+Mondays, 3-4 p.m. | Led by Bri King and Dr. Jason Edwards

-Mondays, 4-5 p.m. | Dr. Jason Edwards
+Mondays, 4-5 p.m. | Led by Emily Weichelt and Dr. Jason Edwards

-Wednesdays, 4-5 p.m. | Dr. Jessica Santiago
+Wednesdays, 4-5 p.m. | Led by Dr. Jessica Santiago

 The A.D.D. class is a 6-week classroom-like course designed to help students develop coping skills for difficulties in attention, concentration, time management, organization, and improving their overall diligence.
 Students will increase their knowledge of attention, concentration, how they can adjust their implicit organization skills, and effectively use adaptive/technological resources to help them reach their full academic potential.
 Each round of A.D.D. consists of four independent classes.
 Students are welcome to join the current round and continue until they’ve completed all four classes.
 The classes are primarily discussion-based to help students reflect on how they can effectively incorporate the skills and tools presented to them into their daily lives.